inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/podcast-eliminating-algorithmic-bias-in-hiring-and-employment-podcast.md

 link: "https://peatworks.org/podcast-eliminating-algorithmic-bias-in-hiring-and-employment/"
 keywords: []
 learnTags: ["disability","bias","solution","business","employment","inclusivePractice"]
-summary: |-
-  A podcast that discusses approaches to reducing algorithmic bias in HR practices and the steps employers can take.
+summary: "A podcast that discusses approaches to reducing algorithmic bias in HR practices and the steps employers can take. "
 ---
 Future of Work Podcast, Episode 25.